yujunz/gitlab.com-runbooks/troubleshooting/postgres.md

 * Check that you can connect to the database from a psql prompt.

-* Check that the you can connect to the database from the Rails console.
+* Check that you can connect to the database from the Rails console.

 * Check that you can make a database modification.
 Run `select